-Sometimes content doesn't violate our policies, but it may not be appropriate for viewers under 18.
+Sometimes content doesn't violate our Community Guidelines, but it may be incompatible with YouTube's Terms of Service or not appropriate for viewers under 18.
 In these cases, we may place an age-restriction on the video.
 This policy applies to videos, video descriptions, custom thumbnails, live streams, and any other YouTube product or feature.

 Learn more about age-restriction